 While most patients maintain significant weight loss, it is possible to regain weight if proper diet and lifestyle changes are not followed. - Does surgical sleeve surgery affect pregnancy?

 Women are advised to wait at least 18 months after surgery before attempting to get pregnant, as rapid weight loss can affect fertility and nutritional intake.
+Who is a good candidate for surgical sleeve surgery?

 By choosing a surgical sleeve procedure, many individuals find a powerful, life-changing tool to regain control over their health and well-being.
 While it’s a major commitment, the benefits—both physically and mentally—often far outweigh the risks, leading to a healthier, more active lifestyle.